soupault/muus_watcher_bot/README.md

 - Inspect `/list` and remove queries (`/remove _`, `/clear`) as need.

 ## Limitations
-- The server currently considers only the _first page of query search results_ returned by https://muusikoiden.net/ .
+- [python-only] The server currently considers only the _first page of query search results_ returned by https://muusikoiden.net/ .
 This means that if there are more 1 page of new listings added during the update interval, the earliest ones will not be reported in Telegram.
 - The server reports the listings that were _added or modified_ since the previous query search.
 Practically, this often results in repeated notifications if the seller edits their listing.

 ## License